modx-pro/Docs/docs/en/guide/frontmatter.md

 lastUpdated: false
 ---

-# Frontmatter - Additional properties of pages and components
+# Frontmatter - Additional properties of pages and extras

 In addition to the features provided by markdown and VitePress, our project also supports Frontmatter markup.
 To add Frontmatter, you need to set the names and values ​​of the properties at the beginning of the file, in the block between `---` (three hyphen characters).